davidaq/ccplus/doc/data-structures/ZIM.md

 solution, and that's why the format is called zim (zipped image).
 Now the format is basically a concatenation of jpg and zipped alpha channel.

-This format is only for tempory storage, not for comunicating between devices and thus will not garantee portability between different platforms.
+This format is only for temporary storage, not for comunicating between devices and thus will not garantee portability between different platforms.

 File binary structure